alessandrosimi/BrickGPT/src/texture/README.md

 ---

-### Textured LEGO Model Generation
+### Textured Brick Model Generation

-Given a LEGO LDR or txt file and a text prompt as input, generate the UV texture for it.
+Given a brick structure LDR or txt file and a text prompt as input, generate the UV texture for it.

 ```zsh
 INPUT="./examples/chair.ldr"     # Input LDR file